 They can be intended for both internal and external stakeholders: Minutes, for instance, may be intended for the core project team, while official reports may be created to keep the client or other external stakeholders informed.

-They usually have a due date: Due dates are an important part in project planning — this is true for goals, objectives, deliverables, and individual tasks.
+They usually have a due date: Due dates are an important part of any project planning process — this is true for goals, objectives, deliverables, and individual tasks.

 They may represent stages of a project: Phases or stages of a project may be represented by major deliverables.
 In case of a new mobile app, for instance, deliverables/phases could include: 1.
 App concept, 2.
 Mockup, 3.
 Design, and 4.
 Functioning prototype.